 At the Stable on that Night

 But next to the manger where this Promised One lay, Mary pondered.
 She sat quietly, meditating on all that had happened over the past nine months.
-She contemplated the little baby in front of her and held him to her breast, and she thought about the future.
-What did the future hold?
+She contemplated the little baby in front of her, and held him to her breast.
+She thought about the future.
+What did it hold for the both of them?
 What would become of her little child?

 When it seemed the whole world was buzzing in excitement, Mary sat quietly and pondered.
 She pondered all that had happened, was even at that moment happening, and what would happen in the future.

 Christmas in the modern age usually is buzzing with excitement.
 Like Bethlehem during the census, all the hotels are occupied, the streets and skies are busy, the shops are full, and families excitedly reunite with relatives that they perhaps have not seen in months and maybe even years.